holger1411/noslider.js/README.md

 # noslider.js
 The best slider script in the world!

-All UX designer around the globe agree in one point: No slider is the best slider.
+All UX designer´s around the globe agree: The best slider is no slider.
 Thats why I create noslider.js

 The best of all: